 Customers of delivery services mainly seek to discover a new type of cuisine or to eat healthily, unlike those eating at a restaurant who mainly choose pleasure-oriented meals.
-They are not interested in traditional cuisine and are concerned about sustainability while they also expect personalization options, ranging from ingredients to size and even preparation, as described here.
+They are not interested in traditional cuisine and are concerned about sustainability while they also expect personalization options, ranging from ingredients to size and even preparation.

 Key points for mobile food businesses: focus on world cuisine and healthy options, offer food that can be transported easily and sustainable options such as organic and locally sourced products delivered in reusable or compostable packaging, and enable ordering through smartphones.

 Eating delivered or takeaway food is expected to be mostly a solitary occupation for consumers in 2030.
 The majority of respondents prefer the food to be delivered, mainly at home, while the workplace is also gaining in popularity.

 Key points for mobile food businesses: delivery at home is the most popular trend while there might be an increased demand for corporate delivery.

 In 2030, consumers expect to pay as soon as they make their food choice and prefer fixed pricing.
 Credit card or contactless payment are their ideal methods of payment, while payment by biometric control could be an evolution for 2030 (14% of respondents consider this option, according to the survey).

 Key points for mobile food businesses: fixed pricing paid upfront with a credit card or contactless payment is what consumers expect to be offered in 2030.

 Food mobility is around the corner and in order to rightly adapt to it, restaurateurs should get to know their customers.